ryansch/docker-unifi-rpi/README.md

 ### On rpi:

+Note: I've renamed the docker volumes to remove the double 'unifi'.
+If you're upgrading then you'll need to rename your volumes.

 - Install ssh key and disable password logins
 - `cd /opt`
 - `sudo git clone https://github.com/ryansch/docker-unifi-rpi unifi`